How to Design and Implement a Risk Strategy

 Risk Appetite

 Risk appetite refers to the level of risk that an organisation is willing to accept in pursuit of its objectives.
-It represents the threshold of risk that is deemed acceptable by the organisation’s leadership, reflecting their willingness to take on risk in various areas of operations and strategic initiatives.
+It represents the threshold of residual risk that is deemed acceptable by the organisation’s leadership, reflecting their willingness to take on risk in various areas of operations and strategic initiatives.

 Example: A financial institution may have a low-risk appetite for credit risks but a higher-risk appetite for market expansion opportunities.